oscarwiberg/react-calculator/README.md

 # react-calculator

-Just playing around with React
+Just playing around with React.
+Using hooks and Math.js